hinsoned/Active_Recall_Pro/README.md

     - [x] Make study button on each deck page fuctional
     - [x] Add study button to each deck on Home page
     - [x] Remove top study button
+    - [x] Add create card form and study button to deck pages.
+    - [x] Add card delete button to each card on view deck page (fetch?)
+    - [x] Add deck delete button to each Deck on Decks page
+10. Fix refresh issue for cards and decks
+    - Create branch
     - Cause new cards to load immediately when created on deck page.
-(AJAX or refresh?)
+(AJAX or fetch?)
-    - [x] Add create card form and study button to deck pages.
-    - Add card delete buttono too each card on view deck page
-    - Add deck delete button to each card on Decks page
-    - Create a "non-deck" for cards that are in no deck but still exist in database
+    - Cause new decks to load immediately when created on deck page.
+(AJAX or fetch?)
 10. Update home now that it does not have card list (will still have card create)
-    - Display greeting to user
     - [x] Display list of decks
 11. Add edit card feature
     - make branch